JetixWP/really-simple-featured-video/readme.txt

 * ✨ **Featured Video Blocks for Full Site Editing**
 * ✨ And more from your requests

-If you wish to grab the PRO version with a lifetime deal please do [checkout Pro at our website](https://jetixwp.com/plugins/really-simple-featured-video/?utm_source=wporg&utm_medium=referral&utm_campaign=readme)
+If you wish to grab the PRO version with a lifetime deal please do [checkout PRO at our website](https://jetixwp.com/plugins/really-simple-featured-video/?utm_source=wporg&utm_medium=referral&utm_campaign=readme)

 == Screenshots ==